shiva2351/amrutham/README.md

 # Educational App

 I build react website by dividing each page in to multi components.
-(Header,Footer,loginRoute,CartRoute...etc)
+(Header,loginRoute,DoctorsRoute...etc)

 # STRUCTURE